 The more I travel, the more I find myself relying on a specific group of items each time I pack up to head out!
-Of course, this list isn't just created haphazardly; it's composed of the items that have come to Europe with me on every trip, that I've certainly never left behind, and that I always buy replacements for if they wear out.
+Of course, this list isn't just created haphazardly; it's composed of the items that have come to Europe with me on every trip (once I discovered them!!), that I've certainly never left behind, and that I always buy replacements for if they wear out.

 *This page is updated continually, so keep checking back for more travel essentials!*